Radial Fast Entangling Gates Under Micromotion in Trapped-Ion Quantum Computers: Experimental considerations

-\emph{SDK implementation.---} An advantage of SDK-based fast gates is that the entangling gate scheme is qubit-species-agnostic beyond the ability to perform high-fidelity SDKs on each addressed ion~\cite{Mehdi2025}.
-In addition, the large timescale separation between the motional dynamics of the ion crystal (microseconds) and the duration of a single SDK (picoseconds~\cite{Madsen2006,Campbell2010b,Heinrich2019b, Shimizu2021, Guo2022e, Hussain2023,Putnam2024} to nanoseconds~\cite{Mizrahi2013c,Johnson2015b,Johnson2017b,Wong-Campos2017a}) means that a broad range of SDK implementation schemes to be considered.
-This includes optical driving of resonant single-photon transitions~\cite{Heinrich2019b, Shimizu2021, Guo2022e, Hussain2023}, resonant two-photon driving~\cite{Madsen2006,Campbell2010b,Putnam2024}, and nanosecond sequences of off-resonant pulses~\cite{Mizrahi2013c,Johnson2015b,Johnson2017b,Wong-Campos2017a}.
+An advantage of SDK-based fast gates is that the entangling gate scheme is qubit-species-agnostic beyond the ability to perform high-fidelity SDKs on each addressed ion~\cite{Mehdi2025}.
+In addition, the large timescale separation between the motional dynamics of the ion crystal (microseconds) and the duration of a single SDK (picoseconds to nanoseconds) means that a broad range of SDK implementation schemes can be considered.
 Table~\ref{tab:SDK_Implementation} summarises experimentally demonstrated SDK schemes, with state-of-the-art errors on the order of $1\%$.

-Implementation schemes based on two-photon driving are further constrained by the ratio of the pulse bandwidth ($\Delta \Omega$) to the qubit splitting ($\omega_{\rm qubit}$), which must satisfy $\omega_{\rm qubit}\ll \Delta \Omega$ in order to realise a high-fidelity SDK with a single pulse~\cite{Madsen2006,Campbell2010b,Putnam2024}.
-For picosecond pulses delivered from a high-repetition-rate pulsed laser source, the pulse bandwidth is of the order $\Delta \Omega\sim \mathcal{O}(10)$GHz, which limits the application of these schemes to Zeeman qubits with $\omega_{\rm qubit}\sim\mathcal{O}(10-100)$MHz~\cite{Putnam2024}.

-For implementing high-fidelity SDKs on hyperfine qubits, which have $\omega_{\rm qubit}\sim\mathcal{O}(10)$GHz, nanosecond sequences of $\lesssim 10$ off-resonant pulses can be numerically optimized to suppress motional diffraction into unwanted momentum orders~\cite{Mizrahi2014,Wong-Campos2017a,Savill-Brown2025}.
-The extended duration of this SDK scheme, as compared to single pulse schemes for Zeeman qubits, constrains the effective SDK repetition rate to be several hundred MHz -- an order of magnitude lower than the GHz repetition rates of the pulsed laser source.
+For implementing high-fidelity SDKs on hyperfine `clock' qubits, nanosecond sequences of $\lesssim 10$ picosecond pulses can be numerically optimized to suppress motional diffraction into unwanted momentum orders~\cite{Mizrahi2014,Wong-Campos2017a,Savill-Brown2025}.
+The extended duration of this SDK scheme, as compared to single pulse schemes for Zeeman qubits~\cite{Madsen2006,Campbell2010b,Putnam2024}, constrains the effective SDK repetition rate to be an order of magnitude lower than the repetition rate of the pulsed laser source.
 The analysis in Section~\ref{sec:RepRate} suggests that high-fidelity gate solutions can still be found when constraining the SDK repetition rate to be $\mathcal{O}(100)\omega_0$, with durations as short as $2.5$ trapping periods (e.g. $500$ns for $\omega_0=2\pi\times 5$MHz).
-A theoretical challenge in realising the gate schemes in this work with nanosecond SDKs is the lack of large timescale separation between the atom-light interaction and the high-frequency RF drive which has a timescale of $\mathcal{O}(10)$ns.
 The design and implementation of high-fidelity SDKs with durations comparable to the period of the RF drive should be a focus of future theoretical and experimental work.